 Many southern Californians love this region’s weather, economy and multitude of tourist attractions.
 But a downside of the booming population of the Los Angeles region is traffic accidents and fatalities.
 There were 604 traffic fatalities in Los Angeles County in 2010, and one of the reasons was speeding.

 When speeding leads to accidents with serious injuries or death, Neale & Fhima is ready to help you.
-Our southern California vehicle accident attorneys file negligence lawsuits on behalf of those who were injured or killed by speeders.
-Our legal team will conduct a complete investigation to determine if the other driver was speeding or was otherwise negligent and how much compensation you could be entitled to for your injuries and/or losses.
+Our southern California vehicle accident attorney file negligence lawsuits on behalf of those who were injured or killed by speeders.
+Our legal team, including our experienced wrongful death lawyer, will conduct a complete investigation to determine if the other driver was speeding or was otherwise negligent and how much compensation you could be entitled to for your injuries and/or losses.

 Across the country, in 2016 speeding-related crashes caused 10,111 deaths.
 The economic cost to American society for speeding-related crashes is estimated by the NHTSA to be at least $28 billion per year.
 Speeding is a serious traffic offense that many people commit on a regular basis, knowing full well that it is wrong.
 It is estimated that 90% of all drivers in the U.S. speed at some point, and 75% admit they do so regularly.